Classic Cocktails and Bartending Basics

 Blue Mojito

-a bright blue mojito cocktail in a highball glass garnished with mint and lime.
+bright blue cocktail in a highball glass garnished with mint and lime.

 Blueberry Gin and Tonic